 Nayla Rida

-Nayla was awarded the title of UN Women UK Participant to the 66th, 67th and 68th Commission on the Status of Women (CSW), advocated with a rape relief centre, writes for the Oxford Human Rights Hub, and worked in various MENA focused women’s rights organizations in the UK and abroad.
+Nayla was awarded the title of UN Women UK Participant to the 66th, 67th and 68th Commission on the Status of Women (CSW), advocated with a rape relief centre, writes for the Oxford Human Rights Hub, and worked in think tank and MENA focused women’s rights organizations in the UK, Canada and her native Morocco.

-She holds a MA in Education, Gender and International Development from UCL’s Institute of Education ’22, a MSc in Modern Middle Eastern Studies from the University of Oxford ’24, and a Certificate of International Human Rights Law offered jointly by the University of Oxford and George Washington University’s Faculty of Law ’25.
+She holds a MA in Education, Gender and International Development from UCL’s Institute of Education ’22 where she researched the educational challenges of children born out of wedlock in Morocco, a MSc in Modern Middle Eastern Studies from the University of Oxford ’24 where she researched the aftermath of the Yazidi genocide, and a Certificate of International Human Rights Law offered jointly by the University of Oxford and George Washington University’s Faculty of Law ’25 (AI regulation track).

 Nayla also holds a certification from the Sexual Violence Research Initiative in quantifying violence against children, another one from the University of Iceland in Gender Violence in Post-Conflict States, and an additional one on Gender Perspectives on Disarmament delivered by the UN Office for Disarmament Affairs (UNODA), amongst others.